Video Ezy

 Video Ezy was an Australian home video rental business that offered titles on VHS, DVD, Blu-ray and Ultra HD Blu-ray, as well as console video games, for rent.
 At its peak in the mid-2000s, Video Ezy had over 500 company-owned and franchised video rental shops in the country, and owned 40% of the Australian video rental market after taking over Blockbuster's Australian operations.
 The company also expanded internationally into New Zealand and Asia.

 In the late 2000s and 2010s the company saw significant store closures, and by 2020 the brand consisted solely of automated rental kiosks operating within Australia.
 In March 2021 Evolve Entertainment, the company managing Video Ezy's rental kiosks, entered liquidation.

-As with most video rental chains, the once dominant business's fall is attributed largely to the introduction of online streaming services.
+As with most video rental chains, the once dominant business's fall is largely attributed to the rise of online streaming services.